UWSEDS/uwseds.github.io/projects.md

 Projects will be evaluated based on the following criteria:

 * Organized as described in the section on project structure
-* Quality of the documentation (especially the functional specification and design specification)
+* Quality of the design documentation (especially the functional specification and design specification)
 * Uses at least two data sources
-* Code quality, especially consistent coding standard (e.g., ``pylint``).
+* Code quality, especially consistent coding standard (e.g., `pylint` or `ruff`).
+* Quality of docstrings (both module level and function level) throughout the code.
 * Test coverage
 * Quality of the example of using the package (in the examples folder of the project repository)
-* Implements continuous integration (e.g., via travis-CI), and all tests pass.
+* Implements continuous integration (e.g., via github actions) with tests and linting and all tests pass.
-* Completeness of the setup.py script
+* Completeness and functionality of the pyproject.toml (package is installable, dependencies are specified).
 * Creativity and technical challenge

 ## Examples of previous projects